Risk management should be embedded within the culture of the organization so that everyone is focused on managing and optimizing risk.

 At the same time, many companies are more likely to pursue litigation for losses that they would otherwise endure in more prosperous times.
 Disputes arise as they seek to apportion blame to other parties for inappropriate or negligent behavior that results in financial or business loss.
 Could you end up as instigator or defendant in a litigation case?

-With all these demands, internal audit is in many companies often elevated from pure compliance to a function that regularly reviews the risk profile for emerging risks and identifies trends as it keeps its finger on the pulse of business performance.
+With all these demands, internal audit is in many companies often elevated from pure compliance to a function that regularly reviews the risk profile for emerging risks and identifies trends as it keep its finger on the pulse of business performance.
 The chief risk officer, meanwhile, becomes increasingly involved in strategic decision-making where the emphasis is as much on risk as it is on growth.